Arts Access South Carolina

 Our Teaching Artists

-A BFA graduate of Howard University, Arianne's work has most recently been showcased at the Smithsonian African American Museum in Washington DC.
+Arianne King Comer Arianne is a BFA graduate of Howard University and her work was showcased at the Smithsonian African American Museum in Washington DC.
 An Artist in Residence on the Old Navy Base in North Charleston, SC since 2006, Arianne received the UN/USIS grant to study under the renowned Batik artist Nike Olyani Davis in Oshogbo Nigeria, where her passion for indigo manifested.
 In 2007, she had the opportunity to join The Charleston Rhizome Collective to conduct a textile workshop in batik and indigo at the World Social Forum in Nairobi, Kenya.
 Arianne is an art consultant, lecturer, teacher, and textile artist.

-Bhakti Larry Hough is an accomplished and versatile cultural, creative and mass media artist with extensive experience in the creation, development, management and execution of communications, mass media, and artistic performance endeavors, projects and entities.
-As a performing artist, he is a contemporary jazz and gospel singer/songwriter, band/choir leader, recording artist, and published poet.
+Bhakti Larry Hough An accomplished and versatile cultural, creative and mass media artist with extensive experience in the creation, development, management and execution of communications, mass media, and artistic performance endeavors, projects and entities.
+As a performing artist, Bhakti Larry Hough is a contemporary jazz and gospel singer/songwriter, band/choir leader, recording artist, and published poet.
 Mr. Hough is currently president and artist-in-residence at NewWorld Arts, program director at WLGI-FM (Radio Baha'i) in Hemingway, SC.

 C.O.T.T.A.G.E.
 Industries